 PSAs are publicly funded schools authorized by public bodies, and are considered a district under Michigan law.
 However, PSAs don’t have their own residency statuses because they do not have a defined geographic boundary.
 When you select a public school academy or charter school in this report, you'll only see the students as entering the district.

 You can explore the data by district, school year, grade level, and residency status.
-Data can be filtered by residency status these include categories such as School of Choice-Inside ISD, School of Choice- Outside ISD, Non-Resident, Non-Public School, and Home School Non-Resident.
+Data can be filtered by categories such as School of Choice-Inside ISD, School of Choice- Outside ISD, Non-Resident, Non-Public School, and Home School Non-Resident.
 By choosing Select Primary Residency Statuses, the report will automatically choose the available residency statuses for the selected district.

 Exploring the Non-Resident Status report can answer questions like:

-The Non-Resident Status report includes every enrolled student in grade level K-12 that attends a district other than the district the student lives in.
+The Non-Resident Status report includes every enrolled student in grades K-12 who attends a district other than the district the student lives in.
 The district reporting a student as enrolled is required to report the student's district of residence.
 The report also includes students in adult education programs and students in Early Childhood/Early On programs.
-Some nonpublic students, including pupils who are home schooled or attend private, denominational or parochial schools, are included in the report depending on the residency statuses you chose to display.
+Some nonpublic students, including pupils who are home schooled or attend private, denominational or parochial schools, are included in the report depending on the residency statuses you choose to display.

 This report displays information based on student headcount or full-time equivalency (FTE).
 For student headcount, each student is counted once, regardless of whether or not the student attends the school full time.
 FTE is an individual pupil's pro rata share of membership, on which state funding is based.
 In other words, the percentage a student receives educational programs and/or services from a district.
 A student's FTE may range from 0.00 to 1.00, not to exceed 1.00.
 A student who attends only one school full time would have an FTE of 1.00.
 The FTE for a student who attends more than one school would be divided between those schools; for example, a student who attends both a high school and a science skill center may have an FTE of 0.6 at the high school and 0.4 at the science skill center.